mrderive/HelloTwitter/README.md

 ```
 echo 1362460946929696777 >>lastids.log
 ```
 Note: This id has to be within the last 7 days worth of ids from the target account.
-The easiest way to get such an id is to manually pull up the last tweet using your browser, and copy the number part of the URL.
+The easiest way to get such an id is to manually pull up the last tweet using your browser, copy the number part of the URL, and subtract 1.

 ## Usage